sot/cheta/doc/tutorial.rst

 to indicate the shell prompt.
 Your prompt may be different and you should not include the "% " when copying the examples.::

-  % ipython -pylab
+  % ipython --pylab

 You should see something that looks like::

-  Python 2.6.2 (r262:71600, Nov  2 2009, 16:06:12)
+    Python 2.7.1 (r271:86832, Feb  7 2011, 11:30:54)
     Type "copyright", "credits" or "license" for more information.

-  IPython 0.10 -- An enhanced Interactive Python.
+    IPython 0.12 -- An enhanced Interactive Python.
     ?         -> Introduction and overview of IPython's features.
     %quickref -> Quick reference.
-  help      -> Python's own help system. object?   -> Details about 'object'. ?object also works, ?? prints more.
+    help      -> Python's own help system.
+    object?   -> Details about 'object', use 'object??' for extra details.

-    Welcome to pylab, a matplotlib-based Python environment.
+    Welcome to pylab, a matplotlib-based Python environment [backend: Qt4Agg].
     For more information, type 'help(pylab)'.

     In [1]:

 Now read some data and make a simple plot by copying the following lines in ``ipython``::